Android Hacking

 Since its release in 2008, adoption of Android has soared, and it is now by far the most common mobile operating system.

 The same openness that makes Android appealing to mobile developers also makes it attractive to hackers.
 The open platform makes it easy to hack on.
 Of course, while most hackers simply enjoy experimenting with hardware and software, there are always going to be attackers who seek to exploit vulnerabilities.
-Download our free secure coding handbook to make sure your Android applications aren’t vulnerable to common exploits.
+Download our free secure coding handbook to learn about common software vulnerabilities and exploits, along with how to secure your Android applications against them.

 Android Hacking Resources